bmehder/sveltekit-get-cats/README.md

 ## Notes

 This repo intentionally favors **clarity over abstraction**, **unidirectional flow over implicit coupling**, and **explicit commands over hidden side effects**.
-All major concepts (state, messages, transitions, commands, subscriptions, projections) live together in one place to make the architecture easy to explore, and reason about.
+All major concepts (state, messages, transitions, commands, and simple event wiring) live close together to make the architecture easy to explore and reason about.

 If you are interested in: